jeina7/react-storybook-tailwind/README.md

 # Storybook + PostCSS 8 + TailwindCSS 2

 Tailwind 2 and Storybook 6 has different compatibility of PostCSS.
-(Tailwind 2 uses PostCSS 8 and Storybook 6 uses PostCSS 7.)
+(Tailwind 2 uses PostCSS 8 and Storybook 6 uses PostCSS 7)

 There introduced some ways to make the project without compatibility problems.

-(Especially deal with `Error: PostCSS plugin tailwindcss requires PostCSS 8.` error.)
+(Especially deal with `Error: PostCSS plugin tailwindcss requires PostCSS 8.` error)

 <br />